 Although the risk of a debilitating cyberattack is real, the perception of that risk is far greater than it actually is.
 No person has ever died from a cyberattack, and only one alleged cyberattack has ever crippled a piece of critical infrastructure, causing a series of local power outages in Brazil.
 In fact, a major cyberattack of the kind intelligence officials fear has not taken place in the 21 years since the Internet became accessible to the public.

 Thus, while a cyberattack could theoretically disable infrastructure or endanger civilian lives, its effects would unlikely reach the scale U.S. officials have warned of.
 The immediate and direct damage from a major cyberattack on the United States could range anywhere from zero to tens of billions of dollars, but the latter would require a broad outage of electric power or something of comparable damage.
-Direct casualties would most
+Direct casualties would most likely be limited, and indirect causalities would depend on a variety of factors such as whether the attack disabled emergency 911 dispatch services.
+Even in that case, there would have to be no alternative means of reaching first responders for such an attack to cause casualties.
+The indirect effects might be greater

 - Full website and iPad access